*Preparation for Ramadan and Protection from Afflictions*

 (Al-Insaf fi Bayan Asbab al-Ikhtilaf, Shah Waliullah Dehlawi (RA))

-6. Affliction of Hypocrisy and Show-off
+6. The Affliction of Hypocrisy and Showing Off

-*7. Negligence of Prayer*
+*7. Negligence of Dua*

 Summary of Speech